xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_ant.md

 ### 1. Abstract

+Quoted from the issue:
-"It would be very powerful to be able to define min and max values for data types, of core integer and real types.
-Initially it could be enough only to add the data into the model and store them in the metamodel.
+>It would be very powerful to be able to define min and max values for
+>data types, of core integer and real types.
+Initially it could be
+>enough only to add the data into the model and store them in the
+>metamodel.
 The ranges can then be used by model compilers.
-The ranges should be added to `S_CDT` and `S_UDT` of types integer and real types.
+>The ranges should be added to `S_CDT` and `S_UDT` of types
+>integer and real types.
+>

-Later on the ranges can be used for run time checks during Verifier execution."
+>Later on the ranges can be used for run time checks during Verifier
+>execution.

 ### 2. Document References